eladsegal/tag-based-multi-span-extraction/README.md

 This is the official code repository for the paper "Tag-based Multi-Span Extraction in Reading Comprehension" by [Avia Efrat*](mailto:aviaefra@mail.tau.ac.il), [Elad Segal*](mailto:eladsegal@mail.tau.ac.il) and [Mor Shoham*](mailto:morshoham@mail.tau.ac.il) (will be published soon).
 NABERT+ ([raylin1000/drop-bert](https://github.com/raylin1000/drop-bert/)) by Kinley and Lin was used as a basis for our work.

-This work was done as a final project for the Spring 2019 instances of "Advanced Methods in Natural Language Processing" and "Advanced Methods in Machine Learning" at Tel Aviv University.
+This work was done as a final project for the spring 2019 instances of "Advanced Methods in Natural Language Processing" and "Advanced Methods in Machine Learning" at Tel Aviv University.

 *Equal Contribution